braintree/runbook/README.md

 ##### Steps

 Steps hold state and group together a set of statements.
 Steps do not require titles or children.
 This allows runbooks to be very flexible.
 You can fill out steps as needed, or be terse when the behavior of the step is self-evident.
+Steps without titles will not prompt to continue when running in paranoid mode.

 #### Statements